How does this medication work? What will it do for me?

 What other drugs could interact with this medication?

-If your baby is taking any other medications or supplements, speak with your doctor or pharmacist.
-Depending on the specific circumstances, the doctor may recommend:
+If you are giving your baby other medications, speak with your doctor or pharmacist.
+Depending on your specific circumstances, your doctor may want you to:

 An interaction between two medications does not always mean that you must stop taking one of them.
 Speak to your doctor about how any drug interactions are being managed or should be managed.